zopefoundation/zopetoolkit/index.rst

 Python versions
 ---------------

-The ZTK 1.1 release series supports Python 2.5 up to Python 2.7.
-Some libraries included in the ZTK support Python 3.1 or later.
-But as a whole the ZTK supports no Python 3.x version yet.
+The ZTK 2.0 release series supports Python 2.6, 2.7 and 3.3.
+Some libraries
+included in the ZTK support Python 3.2.

 News
 ----